 Research Project: increasing participation in the arts

-Cultural Development Network for the Office for Disability, Arts Victoria and Department of Human Services, May 2008 – February 2009
+Cultural Development Network for the Office for Disability, Victorian Government through Creative Victoria and Department of Human Services, May 2008 – February 2009

 The Cultural Development Network undertook a research project examining ways that the participation of people with a disability in the arts, as artists and as audience members, can be increased.
-The project was commissioned by the Office for Disability and partners, Arts Victoria and Department of Human Services.
+The project was commissioned by the Office for Disability and partners, Victorian Government through Creative Victoria and Department of Human Services.
 The report and literature review have now been published.

 Picture This: Increasing the cultural participation of people with a disability in Victoria, Literature Review and Community Consultation Reports detail findings of the research and the context for arts and disability in Victoria, nationally and internationally.